saaamxzy/predicate-classification/README.md

 one of **neutral**, **harmful** and **helpful** whereas the second classifier classifies the same input into one of **verbal**, **material**, **both** and **unknown**.
-However, we did not observe any increase in accuracy score as the final combined accuracy was only 0.71.
+However, we did not observe any increase in accuracy score as the final combined accuracy and F1-score are no higher than the original model.

 ## Running the Code